idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer02c.md

 We replaced `DirichletBC` with the AD-enabled `ADDirichletBC` object.
 Note that in general it is fine to mix AD and non-AD objects, although you might then end up with a less than perfect Jacobian.
-Also keep in mind that you cannot use AD and non-AD versions of *material properties* (such as the stiffness tensoror the strain) interchangably.
-If an object request an AD property you need to use the AD-enable version of the material to provide it.
+Also keep in mind that you cannot use AD and non-AD versions of *material properties* (such as the stiffness tensor or the strain) interchangeably.
+If an object requests an AD property you need to use the AD-enable version of the material to provide it.

 In the `Pressure` action we also supplied `use_automatic_differentiation = true`